gabesystems/KatanaBot-Discord.js/README.md

 ## Open Source

 Feel free to clone this repository and edit what you want.
-If you want to add contributions to this project free free to create a pull request.
+If you want to add contributions to this project feel free to create a pull request.